solenya-group/solenya/README.md

     ...
 }
 ```
-This pattern maintains a single source of truth for your state, and minimizes the coupling between the parent and child.
+The purpose of the interface is to reduce the surface area of the parent that the child can see, so that you can more easily reason about your code.

+Note that with both callback and interface child-to-parent communication, the single-source-of-truth is always maintained.

+Avoid copying state.

 # Beyond Immutability